kuanweih/LenSiam/README.md

 Note:
 * One of the datasets that are used for UMAP calculation is the HST real images.
 The dataset can be created by running the code in the repo of [kuanweih/lensed_quasar_database_scraper](https://github.com/kuanweih/lensed_quasar_database_scraper).

-* We thank the open-source code by [Patrick Hua](https://github.com/PatrickHua).
+* We thank [Patrick Hua](https://github.com/PatrickHua) for their open-source code.
 The code of SimSiam used in this work was adapted from their [SimSiam](https://github.com/PatrickHua/SimSiam) repository.

 <br>